Plateau de fruit de merPlateau de fruit de mer

 ©Dégustation d'huitres|Emmanuel Berthier

-Creating a tray
+Creating your tray

 Ingredients :